Mount Okmok: Geography and geomorphology

 Okmok is on northeastern Umnak Island, a remote location in the central Aleutian Islands, 1400 km from Anchorage.
 The former Fort Glenn Army Air Base is on the eastern side of the volcano.
 Some unmaintained trails and dirt roads lead around the mountain.
 One dirt road leads to the gap in the caldera rim and is the principal way to access the caldera.
 Umnak Island is largely uninhabited, but fishery vessels sail around it all year round and a major North Pacific aviation route passes in the area.
 Dutch Harbor on Unalaska Island, the most important production place of seafood in the United States, is 120 km from Okmok.
 The name "Okmok" was applied to the mountain by Dunn 1908, who had discovered the caldera two years before.
 The Aleut name of the caldera is Unmagim Anatuu; the second word means "to be thick".
 An alternative name for the volcano is "Zoomie".

 Okmok is a 30 km wide shield volcano (sometimes described as "shield-like composite volcano") with gentle (6°) slopes.
 With a volume of 200–300 km3 and an area of about 120 km2-870 km2, it is one of the largest volcanoes in the Aleutians.
 Its slopes are mostly covered by pyroclastic flow deposits from the second caldera-forming eruption.
 There are more than twenty Pleistocene-Holocene cones on the outer flank of Okmok, including the 1268 m high Tulik (highest point of Okmok) on the southern and Jag Peak on the southwestern flank.

-Glacial valleys, gullies, and amphitheatre-shaped valleys with widths reaching 2 mi cut into the slopes.
+Glacial valleys, gullies, and amphitheater-shaped valleys with widths reaching 2 mi cut into the slopes.
 Numerous creeks radially drain the edifice to the Bering Sea and Pacific Ocean: From north clockwise they include Crater Creek, Antler Creek, Kansas Creek, Missouri Creek, Ginger Creek, Colorado Creek and Delaware Creek.
 Crater Creek has formed a fan around Cape Tanak, as mudflows from Okmok are preferentially channeled through this creek.